JefTek/msgraph-sdk-powershell/src/Users/Users/docs/v1.0-beta/New-MgUser.md

     - `[FreeStorageSpaceInBytes <Int64?>]`: Free Storage in Bytes.
 This property is read-only.
     - `[HardwareInformation <IMicrosoftGraphHardwareInformation>]`: Hardware information of a given device.
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[BatteryChargeCycles <Int32?>]`: The number of charge cycles the device’s current battery has gone through.
+      - `[BatteryChargeCycles <Int32?>]`: The number of charge cycles the device's current battery has gone through.
 Valid values 0 to 2147483647
-      - `[BatteryHealthPercentage <Int32?>]`: The device’s current battery’s health percentage.
+      - `[BatteryHealthPercentage <Int32?>]`: The device's current battery's health percentage.
 Valid values 0 to 100
-      - `[BatterySerialNumber <String>]`: The serial number of the device’s current battery
+      - `[BatterySerialNumber <String>]`: The serial number of the device's current battery
       - `[CellularTechnology <String>]`: Cellular technology of the device
       - `[DeviceFullQualifiedDomainName <String>]`: Returns the fully qualified domain name of the device (if any).
 If the device is not domain-joined, it returns an empty string.
       - `[DeviceGuardLocalSystemAuthorityCredentialGuardState <String>]`: deviceGuardLocalSystemAuthorityCredentialGuardState